RedPitaya/redpitaya-knowledgebase/active_learning/Chapter3/8_diodes_doc.rst

 Different kinds of diodes
 -------------------------------
-Diodes come in a number of flavours.
-You have classic diodes, which don’t have any “special” properties.
-Very similar are Schottky diodes, which have a lower forward voltage (more on that later) and are suitable for faster switching.
-Those diodes are common in SMPS power supplies.
-Zener diodes are nothing special in terms of being a regular diode, but they have a very steep reverse breakdown voltage when they are polarized in reverse direction, making them a good voltage reference.
+Diodes are available in several types.
+The most common is the classic diode, which has no special properties.
+Schottky diodes are similar to classic diodes, but they have a lower forward voltage, making them suitable for faster switching.
+These diodes are commonly used in SMPS power supplies.
+Zener diodes are regular diodes, but they have a very steep reverse breakdown voltage when they are polarized in the reverse direction, making them a good voltage reference.
 The exact voltage can even be selected during manufacturing, making them even more useful.
-Last kind we will mention in this course are light emitting diodes, more commonly known as LEDs.
-Those behave as normal diodes, but emit light when current flows through in forward direction.
-There are a few more types of diodes but these are the ones we will discuss in this course.
+Lastly, we have light-emitting diodes, commonly known as LEDs.
+These diodes function like regular diodes, but emit light when current flows through them in the forward direction.
+Although there are a few more types of diodes, we will limit our discussion to these in this course.

 .. image:: img/8_diode_kinds.png
 	:name: different diodes